To graduate with Honors students must have a 3.30 GPA at the time of graduation and successfully complete:

 HON 3XX – Honors Tutorials –3 credits

-Honors tutorials are small classes (traditionally capped at 8 students) that offer an in-depth look at a specific topic.
+Honors tutorials are small classes (up to 12) that offer an in-depth look at a specific topic.
 These courses are proposed by faculty from across campus, and the tutorials offered change each semester.
 A listing of Honors tutorials can be found here.

 Alternatively, students choosing to study abroad, participate in a summer or semester REU (research experience for undergraduates), participate in a congressional internship, or another other approved “Tutorial Alternative” may waive the tutorial requirement.
 See the Tutorial Alternatives for more information.